 To discover information about all the systems and users in the domain, do the following:

 - Clear the Specify systems and users manually check box. - Click Next.
-Proceed to step 8.

 To specify systems and user names manually (recommended for large domains), do the following: